The Diet Chef

 • STEP 2: BAKING THE COOKIES

-• STORING THE COOKIES
+• HOW I RECOMMEND STORING THESE COOKIES

 • Are these cookies gluten free?